 Current Rhododendron Breeding Projects

 Root Rot Disease Resistance Breeding: This fatal disease is caused by the fungus-like soil pathogen Phytophthora cinnamomi, a global invasive that affects over 2000 plant species.
 The pathogen attacks the root system in its quest for a carbohydrate food source, ultimately destroying the vascular system that carries water and nutrients between the roots and shoots.
 At that point, the disease manifests itself above ground as sudden and irreversible wilting.
 Although most rhododendrons and azaleas are susceptible, there are a few, important sources of resistance.
 Beginning in 2005, we have used a species from Taiwan, Rhododendron hyperythrum, as a source of both resistance and heat tolerance in a breeding program to develop better-adapted hybrids.
 The best hybrids from this program have been field-trialed in Ohio and southern Louisiana, where root rot disease pressure is high due to the warmer and wetter climate.
 The southern trials have been conducted with a commercial partner, Plant Development Services, Inc. – that is interested in marketing rhododendrons in the South, a region where they heretofore have performed poorly.
-Two introductions shown below are in commercial production, and new selections from the Leach Station are continually being sent to Louisiana for evaluation.
+Two introductions shown are in commercial production, and new selections from the Leach Station are continually being sent to Louisiana for evaluation.
+Learn more.

 Rootstock Evaluations: Many of the problems that make rhododendrons difficult to grow are soil related – poor drainage, high pH, and soil pathogens.
 Grafting rootstocks to shoots (scions) is a time-tested method of overcoming many of these challenges and improving consumer success.
 By this method, an ornamentally superior but poorly adapted rhododendron can be physically joined to a genetically different root system that can better tolerate stressful soil environments.
 We are currently evaluating a German proprietary rhododendron rootstock called INKARHO™ to test its claim to a higher pH tolerance than most rhododendrons, which prefer acid soils.
 This could be a very useful product for opening new markets in regions of North America that have higher pH soils but are otherwise suitable for growing rhododendrons.
 Disease resistant plants from our root rot breeding program are also being tested as potential rootstocks.